docusign/api-request-builder-open-src/README.md

 1. Restart and test the application

 ## License
 This software uses the MIT open source license.
-See the LICENSE.md file.
+See the LICENSE file.

 ## Pull Requests
 Pull requests that use the MIT license are welcomed.